Bosch dishwashers rated

 Bosch Series 6 dishwashers

-These models are designed to offer greater flexibility, and to use less energy and water than Series 2 and Series 4 dishwashers.
+These models are designed to offer greater flexibility, and claim to use less energy and water than Series 2 and Series 4 dishwashers.
 Once again, both full-sized and slimline models are included.
 Series 6 dishwashers have sensors that adjust the wash program to suit your dishes, as well as helpful features such as child locks.
-Series 6 is also known as the ‘Exxcel’ range, and its models cost between £550 and £650.
+Series 6 is also known as the ‘Exxcel’ range, and its models typically cost between £550 and £700. but can go up to £1,000.

 Bosch Series 8 dishwashers

-This is Bosch’s premium dishwasher range, with models usually costing between £650 and £850.
+This is Bosch’s premium dishwasher range, with models usually costing between £650 and £850 but going right up to over £1,000.
 Series 8 dishwashers have a high-resolution display, a greater capacity for dishes, sensor-wash functionality and all of the helpful features found in the other Bosch ranges.
 Series 8 only includes full-sized models, and it's also known as the ‘Logixx’ range.

-Several Bosch models, affordable and premium, have aced our expert tests.
-To find out which are the best Bosch dishwashers, head straight to our list of Best Buy dishwashers.